signavio/tech-blog/_posts/2018-07-10-integrating-flow.md

 author: Philipp Giese
 tags: React, Flow, Mono-Repo
 layout: article
+image:
+  feature: /2018/river.jpg
+  alt: A river has a complex flow
 ---

 For over two years our team has followed the development of the flow ecosystem very closely.